bbudnick/arm_bot/README.md

 README

-Team mates: Lindie Burgess, Brita Hill, Vadim Naumchuk, Caspar Kim
+Team mates: Lindie Burgess, Brita Hill, Vadim Naumchuk

 Project to create an arm to grasp a marker and write the first 10 letters of the English alphabet.